Redefining Oral Tradition: How Storytelling for Children Moved From the Fireplace to Digital Screens

 telling stories to children

 For many centuries, storytelling has been part of human culture, and a tool for entertaining children and the community.
-From ancient cave paintings to oral traditions, storytelling transcends time and connects people from different walks of life.
+It is an art that transcends time and connects people from different walks of life.

 However, the way we tell stories has evolved significantly over time.
 This is particularly true in the digital age.
 The proliferation of smartphones, social media, virtual reality, and other digital mediums have introduced new dimensions to this art.